tensorlakeai/indexify/docs/docs/concepts.md

 Extractor(Content) -> List[Feature...
 Content ...]
 ```

-#### Extraction Policies
+### Extraction Policies
-Applie a specific extractor on ingested content in a streaming fashion.
+Applies a specific extractor on ingested content in a streaming fashion.
 They filter ingested or derived content and figures out which extractor to apply on them.
 Vector Indexes and Structured Stores are automatically updated with the extracted data.
 Think of policies as calls to extractors, they are long lived and are being called every time there is new content in the system.

 Extraction Policies does the following -